DZakh/rescript-schema/IDEAS.md

 - Change operation to include AsyncParse and simplify init functions (throw when asyncTransfor applied for SyncParse)
 - Make S.serializeToJsonString super fast
-- Make operations more treeshakable by starting passing the actual operation to the initialOperation function.
-Or add a condition (verify performance)
 - Rename `InvalidJsonStruct` error, since after `rescript-struct`->`rescript-schema` it became misleading
 - Add S.bigint